eford/Astro585_2015_Fall_Public/labs/8/ex2.md

 @time int_normal_gpu_reduce_on_gpu(-1.0,1.0,10000000)
 ```

-e.
+c.
 Compare the peformance of the two versions as a function of the number of function evaluations.
 Now how many function evaluations do you need to perform to make it faster on the GPU than on the CPU?

+d.
+Explain the performancne pattern you observe.
+Is this inevitable?
+Is there something you could do to speed up the GPU calculation significantly?
+Predict how much faster the GPU version would likely be if you went to the trouble of implementing an optimal version of the sumation function.

+e.
+[Optional]  Adapt your function to have the GPU work in single precission (float in C/CUDA or Float32 in Julia) arithmetic instead of double precission.
+How does the performance compare?
+What do you think explains these differences?

+f.
+[Optional]  Write a more efficient kernel to sum the array.
+Feel free to look at examples on the web.